stassa/nests-and-insects/README.md

 You should then be greeted by the glorious ASCII of the rulebook cover.

-Alternatively, you can open the above file in your favourite text editor.
+Alternatively, you can open the rulebook file in your favourite text editor.
 On Windows, Notepad and Notepad++ work fine.
-On windows and everywhere else, vim, emacs and friends should work as well as usual.
+On Windows and everywhere else, vim, emacs and friends should work as well as usual.

 The cover and the rulebook are best rendered in the free font DejaVu Sans Mono.
 You can download it from here: